xhsien/xhsien.github.io/_posts/2021-08-01-shokupan-recipe.md

 categories: recipe bread
 ---

 Shokupan is a Japanese milk bread.
-We had been experimenting a few times to get the most satisfying load, so hope you'll enjoy!
+We had been experimenting a few times to get the most satisfying loaf, so hope you'll enjoy!

 ## Ingredients